 - It is up to the individual how he wants to pan out his deferred compensation.
 When he is in a low tax bracket, he can increase the amount whereas during the high tax brackets he can postpone or lower the amount.

-- Employees covered under the deferred compensation plan only are subjected to taxation when they take out the money and not when it is getting accumulated
+- Employees covered under the plan only are subjected to taxation when they take out the money and not when it is getting accumulated

 - In some cases, it is the employer who offers options for investments, and it is feasible to invest this money for higher earnings via a deferred compensation scheme

-- Organizations that invest in a deferred compensation plan are not taxed on the income because the accumulated cash value is not subjected to taxation until it is distributed
+- Organizations that invest in a plan are not taxed on the income because the accumulated cash value is not subjected to taxation until it is distributed

-- A business receives tax benefits if it offers a qualified deferred compensation plan to its employees.
-It can claim immediate tax reductions for the compensation and later when the employee receives compensation amount for the non-qualified deferred compensation plan.
+- A business receives tax benefits if it offers a qualified plan to its employees.
+It can claim immediate tax reductions for the compensation and later when the employee receives compensation amount for the non-qualified plan.

-- An advantage of deferred compensation is that it is possible to access your cash amount in case of a buy-out or a merger.
+- An advantage is that it is possible to access your cash amount in case of a buy-out or a merger.
 The employee can take a payout which includes the total amount of what you have, and this enables us to secure the income.

-- One of the significant drawbacks of deferred compensation is that the amount along with investment earnings can be forfeited in case the company is going through the financial crisis
+- One of the significant drawbacks of the compensation plan is that the amount along with investment earnings can be forfeited in case the company is going through the financial crisis

-- The deferred compensation is used by several companies as a golden handcuff to keep vital employees within the company.
-There are rules in place in most companies where an employee forfeits all or part of his deferred compensation if he leaves early
+- It is used by several companies as a golden handcuff to keep vital employees within the company.
+There are rules in place in most companies where an employee forfeits all or part of his compensation if he leaves early

-- Another serious limitation of deferred compensation is that how and when it will be paid out must be made clear before the year the compensation is earned
+- Another serious limitation is that how and when it will be paid out must be made clear before the year the compensation is earned

-- In some cases, the deferred compensation plan does not have good investment options, and the unavailability can prove harmful for an employee
+- In some cases, the plan does not have good investment options, and the unavailability can prove harmful for an employee

-- Several employer retirement plans give the option of the loan, but this is not the case with Section 409A deferred compensation plan
+- Several employer retirement plans give the option of the loan, but this is not the case with Section 409A plan

 - The plan assets are available to any creditor in case of bankruptcy, and the employees can lose a large part of their hard-earned money

-- A limitation of deferred compensation is that non-profit firms and government organizations are subjected to limiting rules of using these programs
+- A limitation of the plan is that non-profit firms and government organizations are subjected to limiting rules of using these programs

-- It is possible in the deferred compensation plan to lose a good part of the salary in case the terms of the plan violates
+- It is possible in the plan to lose a good part of the salary in case the terms of the plan violates

-- An employee does not have any control over his assets with a deferred compensation plan because he does not have a say in how it will be invested
+- An employee does not have any control over his assets with a plan because he does not have a say in how it will be invested